The Case for Evidence-Based Nurse Staffing

 - Will this increase our faculty shortages – as faculty retire will we be able to replace them?

-Staffing in Illinois is an issue that we cannot ignore, nor can we afford to support legislation that is not evidence- based.
-We must explore all possible outcomes before advancing new legislation, and we must enforce adherence to current law.
+Staffing in Illinois is an issue that we cannot ignore.
+We must enforce adherence to current law and strengthen the language so we can empower nurses to drive the change in their facility.
 We know that staffing models require partnerships between nurses and hospital/health system leadership, including those in finance, operations, and clinical areas.
 Together, we can find pragmatic solutions to complex and pressing issues.